husarion/static_docs_deprecated/src/core2/tutorials/howtostart/offline-development-tools.md

 ***<font color="green">Info: The “husarion" extension can start downloading additional data now; please be patient.</font>***

-To compile project press Ctrl-Shift-B (this happens automatically when you flash project).
+To compile project press Ctrl-Shift-B (this happens automatically when you flash the project).
-To flash project to CORE2 via micro USB, press Ctrl-Shift-P and type “flash core2" and press enter.
+To flash the project to CORE2 via micro USB, press Ctrl-Shift-P and type “flash core2" and press enter.

-***<font color="green">Info: Debugging is not yet supported.
-Autocomplete function is partially supported.</font>***
+### Changing hardware platform ###

+1. Click Ctrl-Shift-P, then chose “Change Husarion project variable.”
+2. Select BOARD_TYPE to change board type or BOARD_VERSION to change board version.

-### Flashing with ST-LINK V/2 ###
+### Installing ST-LINK ###

-***<font color="green">Info: For more advanced users.
-You don’t need this tool if flashing CORE2 via USB is enough.
-In addition, currently it has to be used from command-line, because it is not integrated with VS Code yet.</font>***
+***<font color="green">Info: For advanced users.
+You don’t need this tool if flashing CORE2 via USB is enough.</font>***

 To install the st-flash software, follow the instructions from here: https://github.com/texane/stlink/blob/master/README.md